 Passes are available for unlimited rides for a calendar month.
 Pass categories are monthly $20 adult passes, monthly $10 STN (Special Transportation Needs) passes, monthly $12 Dial-A-Ride passes, and monthly $12 Job Access passes.

 Passes are available in Walla Walla from our Main Office at 1401 W. Rose Street, the Valley Transit Downtown Transfer Center Ticket Office, and HelpLine, 1520 Kelly Place Suite #180.
 Cash or personal checks are accepted; no credit or debit cards please.

-Ticketbooks for fixed-route and Evening & Saturday flex-routes are valid for 20 one-way trips, cost $10, and ticketbooks for Dial-A-Ride are valid for twenty one-way rides, cost $15, and may be purchased at the Valley Transit Main Office (weekdays 8am to 5pm) and the downtown Transfer Center (Monday, Wednesday, Friday from 12:30pm to 5:30pm; Tuesday & Thursday from 11:30am to 4:30pm; closed Saturday & Sunday).
+Ticketbooks for fixed-route and Evening & Saturday flex-routes are valid for 20 one-way trips, cost $10, and ticketbooks for Dial-A-Ride are valid for twenty one-way rides, cost $15, and may be purchased at the Valley Transit Main Office (weekdays 8am to 5pm) and the downtown Transfer Center (Monday through Friday from 11:30am to 4:30pm; closed Saturday & Sunday).

 Cash fare is 50-cents.
 Drivers carry no change, so please have exact fare ready when you board.
 Children 5 and under ride free when accompanied by an adult.

 If one bus cannot get you to your destination, a free transfer will be issued upon boarding the first bus to get you to another bus.
 Transfers are free and valid for up to one hour.
 Transfers may be used anywhere routes intersect, but cannot be used for more than one destination or for a return trip.